Jesus paid the price for us to be well – a Bible verse on healing 1 Peter 2:24

 Let us look at a wonderful Bible verse on healing in Isaiah.

 Surely He took up our pain and bore our suffering, yet we considered Him punished by God, stricken by Him, and afflicted.
 But He was pierced for our transgressions, He was crushed for our iniquities; the punishment that brought us peace was on Him, and by His wounds we are healed.

 When we take Communion it is important to remember what Jesus went through when He was flogged.
 In fact, some people believe that that is what is meant by ‘discerning the Lord’s body’ – it is an appreciation and understanding of what Jesus did to obtain our freedom from sickness and disease.
 Perhaps that is why Paul said, ‘many are weak and sickly among you, and many sleep’ as they had not discerned the Lord’s body (I Corinthians 11:30).
 Yet, be of good cheer this is a key Bible verse about healing!

 As we consider what Jesus did for us, not only dying for us on the cross, but also suffering for us in His body, we can see that His blood was shed for us to save us from our sins, but we can also see that His body was flogged to save us and heal us too.
 Ultimately, His blood was shed on the cross and He died for us so that we will never die in our trespasses and sins.
 Jesus paid the price once and for all.
 We can have confidence in believing God for healing as we take the bread of the Communion.

 Therefore, do not ever believe the lie that God sends sickness to teach us something.
 God sent Jesus to our fallen world to be flogged so we do not have to be sick and then crucified so we could be righteous.

-God, our Heavenly Father loves us as His very dear children.
-God is a healing God and His Name is Jehovah Rapha – the Lord that heals you!
+Our Heavenly Father God loves us as His very dear children.
+He is a healing God and His Name is Jehovah Rapha – the Lord that heals you!
 (Exodus 15:26).

-If you would like to purchase this watercolour Bible verse print please visit here.
+Would like to purchase this watercolour Bible verse about healing print.